jurruh/blog/blog/2021-12-02-integrating-webpack-and-babel-in-a-legacy-project.md

 ## What do you need
-* **Package manger** - Yarn or NPM.
+* **Package manager** - Yarn or NPM.
 This let's you install and manage third party packages.
 * **Module bundler** - For example webpack or esbuild.
 Combines all the javascript from your project and the third party packages in optimized files.
 * **Transpiler** - For example Babel.
 Compiles new JavaScript code to old JavaScript code so older browsers understand it.

-*The exapmles in this post use NPM, webpack and Babel.
+*The examples in this post use NPM, webpack and Babel.
 The alternatives are all sharing the same concepts*

 ## Setup NPM, webpack and Babel
 Node and NPM need to be installed and accessible from the commandline.
 Then run `npm init` at your project root.
 This will create a `package.json` file.